Linell/Gandalf/README.md

 When the bot appears in the channel speak to it:

 ```
-6:59 AM <•Linell> gandalf: heya
+6:59 AM <Linell> gandalf: heya
-6:59 AM <gandalf> aight Linell
+6:59 AM <gandalf_bot> aight Linell

 ```

-Open `gandalf.exs` and see how you can write Gandalf commands.
+Open `scripts/generic.exs` and see how you can write Gandalf commands.

 ```
 import Gandalf